Charles Patrick Davis, MD, PhD

 - Thyroid cysts: Also called a thyroid nodules, they may be fluid filled or contain some solid components; most are benign but a few may contain malignant components.

-- Liver cysts: thin-walled cysts that contain fluid; the majority are benign
+- Liver or hepatic cysts: thin-walled cysts that contain fluid.
+The majority are benign.

-- Kidney cyst: walled-off fluid-filled areas within the kidney; some are congenital (polycystic disease)
+- Kidney or renal cysts: walled-off fluid-filled areas within the kidney.
+Some are congenital (polycystic disease).

 - Sinus cysts: abnormal tissue growth, usually in the maxillary sinuses, filled with liquid, air, or semisolid material

-- Acne cyst: aggregations of inflamed and clogged skin oil ducts; many are not cysts but are abscesses
+- Acne cyst: aggregations of inflamed and clogged skin oil ducts.
+Many are not really cysts but are abscesses.

-Readers should note that many cysts types are not listed; the purpose of this article is to give the reader an introduction to the hundreds of types of cysts and is not meant to be all inclusive.
+Readers should note that many cysts types are not listed above.
+The purpose of this article is to give the reader an introduction to the hundreds of types of cysts and is not meant to be all-inclusive.

 Find out what women really need.